-Between the lungs and the chest wall there is a small space called the “pleural space.”
-This space typically contains approximately four teaspoons of fluid.
-Certain conditions, including tumors, pneumonia, heart failure, or lung illnesses, can cause more fluid to enter the space.
-This is called pleural effusion.
-When there is an excess of fluid, it can compress the lungs and cause difficulty breathing.
+Between the lungs and the chest wall there’s a small space called the pleural space.
+This space typically contains approximately 4 teaspoons of fluid.
+Some conditions can cause more fluid to enter this space.
+These conditions include:

 Patients who should not undergo thoracentesis include:

 - patients with a bleeding disorder

 - patients with heart failure or enlargement of the right side of the heart

 After the procedure is over your vitals will be monitored, and you may have an X-ray of your lungs taken.
 Your doctor will allow you to go home if your breathing rate, blood pressure, and pulse are good.
 Most people who have a thoracentesis can go home the same day.

 You’ll be able to return to most of your normal activities after the procedure.
 However, your doctor may recommend that you avoid physical activity for several days after the procedure.

 Your doctor will explain how to take care of the puncture site.
 Make sure to call your doctor if you begin to: